-6.4.1 Final Metrics and Standard for Intercity Passenger Rail Service39 (2010)
+6.4.1 Final Metrics and Standard for Intercity Passenger Rail Service (2010)

 Section 207 of the Passenger Rail Investment and Improvement Act of 2008 (PRIIA) charged the Federal Railroad Administration and Amtrak jointly, and in consultation with other parties, with developing new or improving existing metrics and minimum standards for measuring the performance and service quality of intercity passenger train operations.
 In compliance with the statute, the FRA and Amtrak jointly drafted performance metrics and standards for intercity passenger rail service.
-The goal of this effort is to develop and improve existing metrics and minimum standards for measuring the performance and service quality of intercity passenger train operations, including:
+The goal of this effort is to develop and improve existing metrics and minimum standards for measuring the performance and service quality of intercity passenger rail service and minimum standards for measuring the performance and service quality of intercity passenger train operations, including: